taufik-nurrohman/markdown/README.md

 CommonMark doesn’t care about the DOM and therefore also doesn’t care if a HTML element is perfectly balanced or not.
 Unlike the original Markdown syntax specification which doesn’t allow you to convert Markdown syntax inside a HTML block, the CommonMark specification doesn’t limit such a case.
-It cares about blank lines around the lines that look like an HTML block tag, as specified in [Section 4.6](https://spec.commonmark.org/0.30#html-blocks), type 6.
+It cares about blank lines around the lines that look like a HTML block tag, as specified in [Section 4.6](https://spec.commonmark.org/0.30#html-blocks), type 6.

 Any text that comes after the opening and/or closing of a HTML block is treated as raw text and is not processed as Markdown syntax.
 A blank line is required to end the raw HTML block state: